tes/electrician/README.md

  dependencies that you wish to be started before the component, but you don't intend on using directly (e.g. environment setup).

+When component is sucessfully started, an instance of it should be given to `next` callback so it can be passed to components depending on it.

 #### Arguments
  * `[dependencies]` _(...Object)_ Dependency components
  * `next` Callback to export started component or notify of failure